Andrew-S-Rosen/VaxChecker/README.md

 4. Optional: Edit the notification settings in `check_vaxxmax.py` if you want an email notification (otherwise it just prints to the screen).
 This calls `smtplib` to send an email to a user of your choosing from your e-mail account.
 Caution is always advised whenever storing credentials in a paintext file.
 Feel free to set `send_email` to `False` if you don't want to set up email notifications, in which case you can ignore these settings.

 # How to Run
 Simply call `python check_vaxxmax.py` once you have set everything up.
+Leave it running until you're satisfied.

+# Debugging
+If you want to make sure it's running okay, do a quick test on a location with plenty of vaccines (e.g. `state = 'CA'`) and set `max_distance` to something large (e.g. `max_distance = 10000`) to make sure you get properly notified.

 # Dependencies
 This code is written in Python 3 (tested on Python 3.8.5), which you can install via [Anaconda](https://anaconda.com/).
 The code has the following dependencies, which can be readily installed via `pip install <PackageName>` or `conda install <PackageName>` (if you are using Anaconda):